riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 `SEW` and `LMUL` are a part of the naming.
 They are static information for the intrinsics.

-All of the intrinsic function having a `vl` argument to specify the active vector length, except few functions are work with fixed length, e.g. `vmv.x.s`, `vfmv.f.s`, `vundefined`, `vreinterpret`, `vlmul_ext`, `vlmul_trunc`, `vget`, `vset` and `vcreate`.
+All of the intrinsic functions have a `vl` argument to specify the active vector length, except a few functions operate regardless of `vl`. e.g. `vmv.x.s`, `vfmv.f.s`, `vundefined`, `vreinterpret`, `vlmul_ext`, `vlmul_trunc`, `vget`, `vset` and `vcreate`.

-The intrinsic function will only operate at most `VLMAX` element if `vl` argument are larger than `VLMAX`.
+The intrinsic functions will only operate at most `VLMAX` element if the `vl` argument are larger than `VLMAX`.

-The behavior is equivalence for following code, but we strongly suggesting the former form.
+The semantics of following two snippets are equivalent.
+We strongly suggest the first form.

 ```c
 size_t vl = vsetvl_e8m1 (avl);